 On each finger (or “feather”), students list one thing they’re especially grateful for this Thanksgiving.
 Hang the turkeys around the classroom, and/or have students share with partners or groups.

 You can do a similar activity with construction paper autumn leaves on a tree, or even by decorating rocks.
 Children love creatively expressing their gratitude.
+If you need some turkey books here are some wonderful choices.

 Go on a Gratitude Scavenger Hunt